-We acknowledge the support from the Agence Nationale de la Recherche (ANR, France) under the contract ANR-16-CE31-0012 entitled Mars-Prime and the Centre National de la Recherche Scientifique (CNRS, France).
-The authors also acknowledge financial support from the European Union (ERDF) and "Région Nouvelle Aquitaine".
 We thank Brian Grégoire (IC2MP, Poitiers, France) for his help and advice with NIR analysis of the samples.
-We also acknowledge L. Delbes and B. Baptiste from the IMPMC X-Ray Diffraction platform (Sorbonne Université, Paris, France) for their help with the XRD analyses of the samples.
-We thank Gregg Swayze, Janice Bishop and one anonymous reviewer, for their constructive comments that helped improving the manuscript.
+We also acknowledge L. Delbes and B. Baptiste from the IMPMC X-ray Diffraction platform (Sorbonne Université, Paris, France) for their help with the XRD analyses of the samples.
+We thank Gregg Swayze, Janice Bishop, and one anonymous reviewer, for their constructive comments that helped improve the manuscript.